mui/mui-x/docs/data/date-pickers/rfc-digital-clock.md

 ### Without Material UI

-The user can use the `<DigitalClock.HourOptions />` and `<DigitalClock.MinuteOptions />` components to list all the time options with one column per view:
+The user can use the `<DigitalClock.HourOptions />` and `<DigitalClock.MinuteOptions />` components to list all the time options with one column per section:

 ```tsx
 <DigitalClock.Root value={value} onChange={setValue}>